lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

 ============================

-## Where do I get some infrastructure to play with, to do the tutorials with, or even for the assignment?
+## Where do I get some infrastructure to play with, to do the exercises with, or even for the assignment?

 Essentially, you have 3 different options: